 Tulips are technically perennial plants, however, not all varieties of this plant species will act like perennial plants.
 Centuries of hybridizing or cross-breeding have transformed many tulip species to a point where they act like annual plants.

 This is where succession planting comes in.
 Adding other plants like perennials as neighboring foliage plants is superb for covering the dying tulip leaves of tulip foliage and for filling in blank spots that are left behind after the flowering season.
-Summer blooming perennials are especially a good option because your garden bed will stay in full bloom for much longer.
+Summer blooming flowers are especially a good option because your garden bed will stay in full bloom for much longer.

 Enhance Your Garden Appeal